celestiaorg/celestia-app/docs/architecture/adr-006-non-interactive-defaults.md

    // the original raw bytes of the tx rawTx []byte
    // tx is the parsed sdk tx. this is nil for all txs that do not contain a
-   // MsgWirePayForBlob, as we do not need to parse other types of of transactions tx signing.Tx
+   // MsgWirePayForBlob, as we do not need to parse other types of transactions tx signing.Tx
    // msg is the wire msg if it exists in the tx.
 This field is nil for all txs
    // that do not contain one.